MicrosoftDocs/learn/learn-pr/azure/secure-vms-with-azure-security-center/includes/5-exercise-configure-endpoint-security.md

     ![Screenshot showing the Advanced tab with Microsoft malware extension installed.](../media/7-install-ms-malware2.png)

 1. Next, select the **Management** tab.
 This is where you can configure the monitoring capabilities for Microsoft Defender for Cloud:
-    - Detailed monitoring which can be viewed in Azure Monitor.
+    - Detailed monitoring you can view in Azure Monitor.
     - Boot diagnostics
     - OS guest diagnostics